 - 9.7.5 Community cohesion.
 Establish programs for neighbors helping neighbors, especially vulnerable populations such as the elderly, disabled, etc. - 9.7.6 Disaster response planning.
 Prepare ahead of a disaster event for what the community needs during a disaster, such as supplies, shelters, evacuation plans, and personnel.
 Plans should also be in place for rebuilding a community after disasters in a more resilient way, physically, socially, economically, and environmentally. - 9.7.7 Community design.
 All climate risk factors can be managed if the community at large is designed to mitigate and reduce risk.
 Design with a holistic mindset, understanding that the urban area is part of a region that has its particular hydrology.
 Introduce firebreaks in urban areas to protect the peri-urban natural spaces.
 Work to mitigate the urban heat island effect by incorporating more trees and less concrete in urban spaces.
 Create a defensible space around buildings and neighborhoods in case of fire risk, without compromising quality urbanism.
+Maximize permeable surfaces to reduce urban flooding.
 Zoning maps can be set up in a way that reduces risk exposure to localized risk such as flash flooding in future developments. - 9.7.8 Reduce government's fiscal exposure to climate risk.
 Reduce fiscal risk of a community in the face of climate risks through both the way that the community is built and operates, while preparing reserves for disaster recovery. - 9.7.9 Protecting natural lands.
 Protect wildlife, assist the rapid evolution of endangered species, engage in proper forest and watershed management, engage in responsible resource extraction, minimize pollution, facilitate compact development rather than sprawl, and more, in order to protect natural lands from climate risks. - 9.7.10 Protecting farmlands and working lands.
-Protect farmlands and working lands in order to ensure community self-sufficiency, with adequate levels of food and resources for prosperity and resilience well into a future of climate change risks and uncertainty. - 9.7.11 Mitigate risks by affecting local climate.
+Protect farmlands and working lands in order to ensure community self-sufficiency, with adequate levels of food and resources for prosperity and resilience well into a future of climate change risks and uncertainty.
+Protection of these lands is even more critical in growth-oriented climate receiver places, to feed and provide resources for an influx of climate migrants and refugees. - 9.7.11 Mitigate risks by affecting local climate.
 Certain actions such as reforestation and reintroduction of native species can alter habitat and climate, which can reduce climate risks locally. - 9.7.12 Infrastructure maintenance.
 Build infrastructure that the climate receiver place can reasonably maintain into the future, and continue to maintain critical infrastructure.
-This is especially true for infrastructure that serves the purpose of reducing climate risks. - 9.7.13 Equity.
+This is especially true for infrastructure that serves the purpose of reducing climate risks.

+9.7.13 Equity.
 Ensuring food security, adequate housing for all, healthcare, cooling centers, and other basics for all can reduce hazard risk of climate risk factors for the most vulnerable members of a community.